• Home

 The highlight of this trek is to ascend Annapurna Base Camp at 4,130 meters.
 Bordered by colossal Himalayas such as Annapurna I (8,091m), Annapurna South (7,219m), Machhapuchhre (6,993m), and Hiunchuli (6,434m), the base camp offers perhaps one of Nepal's finest mountain vistas.
 This trek will suit trekkers wishing to have a high-altitude trek without technical climbing expertise or extensive acclimatization.

 One of the best aspects of the Annapurna Sanctuary Trek is that it is flexible.
 The normal path can be modified according to your time and physical strength.
-To do a shorter trek, the trekkers may begin and end the trek at Simrung village, which is reachable by an off-road vehicle from Nayapul, so it becomes easy to finish the trek within 7 days.
+To do a shorter trek, the trekkers may begin and end the trek at Samrung village, which is reachable by an off-road vehicle from Nayapul, so it becomes easy to finish the trek within 7 days.
 The trek takes you through scenic places like Jhinu Danda, where you have the option to bask in the natural hot springs that flow through the hills—a pretty reviving experience after a week of trekking.

-After reaching the base camp and basking in the panoramic view, trekkers normally return by the same trail to Simrung, where a jeep takes you to Pokhara.
+After reaching the base camp and basking in the panoramic view, trekkers normally return by the same trail to Samrung, where a jeep takes you to Pokhara.
 At your option, you can drive back to Kathmandu or fly back.
 In case of limited time or where you wish to have a moderately challenging trek with maximum returns, the Annapurna Sanctuary Trek offers a memorable experience amidst some of the most exquisite landscapes of the Himalayas.

 Highlights of the Annapurna Sanctuary Trek